srinay2007/oplaupgrade1/README.md

-# oplaupgrade1
+# OPLA Upgrade Project
-Data Engineering project for upgrade of Oracle Agile PLM Analytics solution upgrade and optimization for a semiconductor company
+Data Engineering project for upgrade of Oracle Agile PLM Analytics solution upgrade and optimization for a Global Semiconductor company